Ali Sánchez: Boston Red Sox

 On August 8, 2025, Sánchez was claimed off waivers by the Boston Red Sox.
 He was added to the major league roster on August 11 and made his debut with the team two days later against the Houston Astros.
 Sánchez was designated for assignment five days later, having lined-out in his lone Red Sox at-bat.
 He cleared waivers and elected free agency on August 21.

 New York Mets (second stint)

 On August 22, 2025, Sánchez signed a minor league contract with the New York Mets.
 In three games for the Triple-A Syracuse Mets, Sánchez went 2-for-11 (.182) with four RBI.

 Boston Red Sox (second stint)

 On August 31, 2025, Sánchez was traded back to the Boston Red Sox for cash considerations; he was added to Boston's active roster the following day.
 In four appearances for Boston, he went 0-for-2 with one strikeout.
 On September 21, Sánchez was designated for assignment by the Red Sox.
 He cleared waivers and was sent outright to the Triple-A Worcester Red Sox on September 23.
 Sánchez elected free agency on October 6.

+New York Yankees

+On December 17, 2025, Sánchez signed a minor league contract with the New York Yankees.
+He began the 2026 season with the Triple-A Scranton/Wilkes-Barre RailRiders, slashing .227/.327/.375 with six home runs and 11 RBI.
+The Yankees promoted Sánchez to the major leagues on June 6.
+On July 28, Sánchez hit his first MLB home run off of Sean Newcomb of the Chicago White Sox.